jaakkopaakkonen/rung/README.md

 ## Python functions

-`task_func` creates task with executable content (the function contents), target name (the function name) and inputs.
+`task_func` creates task with executable content (the function contents), task name (the function name) and inputs.

 The inputs will be the function parameters the way they are.